leichteckig/sw-cypress/README.md

 # sw-cypress

-This is a project dealing with the implementation of E2E tests for the [Shopware platform project](https://github.com/shopware/platform) using [Cypress](https://www.cypress.io/) framework.
+This is a project dealing with the implementation of E2E tests for the [Shopware 6 platform project](https://github.com/shopware/platform) using [Cypress](https://www.cypress.io/) framework.

 ![photo5386507048319036166](https://user-images.githubusercontent.com/29896429/57980788-dc532980-7a2f-11e9-9736-54fb0bf518db.jpg)

 ## Setup
-Shopware platform itself is not shipped with this project.
+Shopware 6 itself is not shipped with this project.
 This way, you need a running environment with a shopware platform repository.
-For more details about the setup steps, please refer to Shopware platform's [getting started guide](https://docs.shopware.com/en/shopware-platform-dev-en/getting-started).
+For more details about the setup steps, please refer to Shopware 6's [getting started guide](https://docs.shopware.com/en/shopware-platform-dev-en/getting-started).

 At first, clone this project in a folder you like.
 After that, you can just run the tests in a Docker container (see below).